College Leadership & Vision

 Vice President for Strategic Initiatives and Planning

-Mr. Fragale returns in interim capacity as the Dean of Student Affairs.
+Mr. Fragale returns as the Dean of Student Affairs.
 He previously served the College for twenty-two years in various capacities beginning as Counselor before transitioning into administration as Assistant Vice President of Student Affairs, Acting Vice President of Student Affairs, and Dean of Enrollment Management and Student Success.
-Mr. Fragale spent the last year at Schenectady Community Action Program working on housing and employment issues with previously incarcerated County residents.
+Mr. Fragale most recently worked with Schenectady Community Action Program working on housing and employment issues with previously incarcerated County residents.
 He will oversee and provide leadership in Financial Aid, Code of Conduct, Student Government Association and Clubs, Veteran Services, Athletics, Wellness and Support Services, Counseling, ADA Transition Services, COVID Testing Protocols, International Students, and Immunizations.

-Executive Director of Schenectady College and Career Outreach Center
+Executive Director of the SUNY College and Career Outreach Center

 Stacy McIlduff, CFRE